tlswg/tls13-spec/draft-ietf-tls-tls13.md

 these rules and and MAY abort the connection with a fatal "illegal_parameter" alert if one is violated.

+If a HelloRetryRequest is not used, client MUST verify that the server_share is one of the groups advertised in client_shares and abort the connection with a fatal "illegal_parameter" alert if it is not.

 Upon receipt of this extension in a HelloRetryRequest, the client MUST first verify that the selected_group field corresponds to a group which was provided in the "supported_groups" extension in the original ClientHello.
 It MUST then